30 Jun How Millennials Shop for Wedding Venues

 Whether you have an official presence on social media or not, your business is being discussed by customers and potential customers on the core platforms.
 So it’s important you do two things: 1.
 Start building your social media marketing strategy if you haven’t already; 2.
 Start listening and responding when appropriate.

-What Venues Should Know: Instagram and Snapchat, the two leading camera-first social networks, both have features that let users look at a specific place – so brides will be able to scope out your venue before touring the grounds in person.
-Keep an eye on the images that are posted on your property, and make sure that your feeds on the major social networks have plenty of gorgeous images for curious brides just dipping their toes into the wedding planning water.
-Also: Consider making a custom Snapchat Geofilter available to new brides for their big day.
+What Venues Should Know: Instagram and Snapchat, the two leading camera-first social networks, both have features that let users look at a specific place – so couples will be able to scope out your venue before touring the grounds in person.
+Keep an eye on the images that are posted on your property, and make sure that your feeds on the major social networks have plenty of gorgeous images for curious couples just dipping their toes into the wedding planning water.
+Also: Consider making a custom Snapchat Geofilter available to new couples for their big day.
 It’s a true value-add for you and the couple.

 They Have to Show an Interest for Your Wedding Advertising to Hit the Mark